Civilian Public Service: War Relief and Seacowboys

 In 1945 and 1946, after World War II, ships were converted to livestock ships, also called "cowboy ships".
 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 Of the 7,000 seagoing cowboys, 366 were from the Civilian Public Service, these volunteered to be "seagoing cowboys".
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 These ships were known as cowboy ships and moved livestock across the Atlantic Ocean.
-These ships moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.
+These ships moved horses, heifers, and mules as well as some chicks, rabbits, and goats.

 Closure and impact

 Musical instruments provided a diversion during off-duty hours.

 Civilian Public Service men were released from their assignments and the camps closed during March 1947, nineteen months after the end of the war in the Pacific.
 Reforms in the mental health system continued after the war.
 The experience of Mennonite COs was instrumental in creating regional mental health facilities in California, Kansas and Maryland.

 Lewis Hill, who was in CPS camp number 37 near Coleville, California, together with Henry Leroy Finch Jr. and several other COs founded Pacifica Network and KPFA Radio in Berkeley, California, the world's first listener-sponsored radio station.
 Poets William Everson and William Stafford were both in CPS camps.
 Actor Francis (Fritz) William Weaver spent time in the Big Flats (New York) CPS Camp number 46.

 Men from the historic peace churches volunteered for relief and reconstruction after their release from CPS.
 The 1947 Nobel Peace Prize was awarded to American and British Friends Service Committees for their relief work in Europe after the war.
 Mennonite Central Committee redirected its effort from camp administration to relief and reconstruction in Europe after the war.

 Civilian Public Service created a precedent for the Alternative Service Program for conscientious objectors in the United States during the Korean and Vietnam Wars.
 Although the CPS program was not duplicated, the idea of offering men an opportunity to do "work of national importance" instead of military service was established.